ElrikGroupCo/docs-flightsayer/flight_status.md

             + destination (AirportInfo, required) - informnation about the departure airport
         + prediction (object, required) - predicted flight delay information
             + delay_index (number, required) - Flightsayer delay index: a value between 1 and 10, representing a combination of the predicted delay.
 1 means the flight is predicted to be ontime, and 10 means a flight is likely to be highly delayed.
-            + prediction (array[number], required) - flightsayer's prediction of delay for this flight, consisting of the following four probabilities:
+            + distribution (array[number], required) - flightsayer's prediction of delay for this flight, consisting of the following four probabilities:
-                + delay_prediction[0] - probability of less than 30 minutes of delay
+                + distribution[0] - probability of less than 30 minutes of delay
-                + delay_prediction[1] - probabilitiy of between 30 and 60 minutes of delay
+                + distribution[1] - probabilitiy of between 30 and 60 minutes of delay
-                + delay_prediction[2] - probability of between 60 and 120 minutes of delay
+                + distribution[2] - probability of between 60 and 120 minutes of delay
-                + delay_prediction[3] - probability of 2+ hours of delay
+                + distribution[3] - probability of 2+ hours of delay
-            + reasons (array[string], required) - an array of reasons explaining the cause for the prediction.
-This is currently a natural language sentence.
+            + causes (array[DelayCause], required) - an array of reasons explaining the cause for the prediction.
-        + historical_performance (HistoricalPerformance, optional) - historical on-time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
+        + historical_performance (object, optional) - historical on-time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
+                + arrival_delay (array[number], required) - An array of 60 values representing the historical arrival performance of this flight over the last 60 days.
+Each value represents the number of minutes from the scheduled arrival time (negative number means an early arrival, positive means a late arrival).
+The first value is 60 days ago and the last value in the array is yesterday.
+The following special numbers represent special cases:
+                  + `10000` - no flight (flight was not on the schedule on this day)
+                  + `10001` - no data (flight is in the schedule for this day, but arrival time data is missing)
+                  + `10002` - cancellation (flight was cancelled on this day)
+                  + `10003` - diversion (flight was diverted on this day)
+                + last_updated (timestamp, required) - time at which arrival_delay was last updated.
+Note: Currently null for all cases, expect to go live shortly.
         + status (object, optional) - latest real time flight status
             + departure (object, required):
                 + scheduled(timestamp, required) - scheduled time of departure